Auckland Harbour Bridge: 2020 structural damage

-In September 2020 high winds caused a heavy goods vehicle to tip and crash into the bridge structure inflicting significant damage.
-Temporary repairs were effected using a locally fabricated replacement member, pending a full engineering analysis and design of long-term solution.
+On Friday, 18 September 2020, at approximately 11:00 AM, high winds, with gusts up to 127 km/h, caused a heavy goods vehicle travelling in the central span of the bridge to strike a main diagonal member of the box truss member.
+The incident reportedly caused severe damage and a significant reduction in daily traffic capacity.
+Temporary repairs were effected using a locally fabricated replacement member, pending a full engineering analysis and design of the long-term solution.
 On 4 October, a permanent replacement strut was installed, with all lanes opening again on 7 October 2020.
+Since the September 2020 incident up until 2024, the bridge has been closed 20 times totalling 435 minutes and costing over $35.6 million in economic damage.